cybertraining-dsc/reu2022/project/graphics/python-graphics.md

 ## Matplotlib

-In python, there are multiple tiers (levels) in the hierarchy of code.
-These levels are libraries, packages, modules, and files.
-Libraries are large collections of packages and modules.
-They contain a plethora of code, typically with a purpose behind the collection.
-For instance, matplotlib is a library that contains a bunch of packages and modules that were coded to give the user the capability of data visualization.
-Packages are smaller than libraries and contain more specific code for a project.
-An example within matplotlib is pyplot- which is the package that specifically contains all of the code to create charts, graphs, pie plots, etc. Modules are even smaller and contain more specific code.
-They are essentially the same as files as far as I am aware.
-Files are the individual sections of code like what you would see on PyCharm that contain the code that is used for a specific section of something.

-Matplotlib is a library that contains the capabilities for data visualization.
+Matplotlib is a library that allow the user to vizualize data.
 The library can create pie charts, bar charts, line plots, and other graphs specifically for data visualization.
-Inside the library is pyplot, the package that contains all of the code for the graphs- specifically the functions that need to be called and the parameters that the functions take.
-Matplotlib creates figures that can be manipulated and thus transformed.
-It also can create axes, which are the labels that go on to the figures that are created.
+Matplotlib creates figures that can be manipulated and transformed.
+This includes manipulations of axes, labels, fonts and the size of the images.

 ### Installation